DeschampsJ/docker/README.md

 The `-t` parameter specify a name and an optional tag for the image being built.
 The format is typically `<name>:<tag>`.
 Do not forget the `.`, it specifies that the Dockerfile is in the current directory.

-The following command will run a Docker container based on the image we just built.
+The following command will run a Docker container based on the image we just built:
 ```bash
 docker container run -d --name web -p 8000:8080 dockertuto:cpe
 ```